 Travel and accommodation must be organised by students prior to arrival.
-We have a list of contacts for accommodation which can be provided by request.
-Advice regarding travel to and from Taronga Zoo can also be provided on request.
+We have a list of contacts for accommodation, including rooms in private residences.
+Advice regarding travel to and from Taronga Zoo can be provided on request.

-For further information and other enquiries, please contact Gillian Devaney, Wildlife Health Assistant, Taronga Wildlife Hospital, PO Box 20, Mosman NSW 2088, Australia.
+For further information, please contact Vanessa Muellner, Administrative Assistant, Taronga Wildlife Hospital, PO Box 20, Mosman NSW 2088, Australia.
 Phone: 61 (0)2 9978 4785.
 Fax: 61 (0)2 9978 4516.
-Email: gdevaney@zoo.nsw.gov.au
+Email: vmuellner@zoo.nsw.gov.au.